fbpx

 Turkey-Syria Earthquake

-IMR began sending disaster relief teams to southern Turkey immediately in response to the 7.8 magnitude earthquake that struck Turkey and Syria on Sunday, February 5, and the ongoing aftershocks.
-The need for volunteers has been constant ever since!
+IMR began sending disaster relief teams to southern Turkey immediately in response to the 7.8 magnitude earthquake that struck Turkey and Syria on Sunday, February 5, 2023.

 After the earthquake, tens of thousands of people lost their lives and tens of thousands more were injured.
 Hospitals and clinics were permanently damaged or destroyed, and residents of communities hardest hit remain unable to enter many of those buildings to access their regular care.